Supporting Young Minds

 • Warmlines: Warmlines are staffed by trained peers who have been through their own mental health struggles and know what it’s like to need someone to talk to.
 Click the link for more information on warmlines.

-• 988 Suicide & Crisis Lifeline: Available 24/7, dial 988 for free, confidential support during mental health crises, emotional distress, or substance use emergencies.
-Accessible via phone or text, with Spanish-speaking counselors available.
+• 988 Suicide & Crisis Lifeline: Available 24/7, call or text 988 toll-free Confidential support during mental health crises, emotional distress, or substance use emergencies.
+Accessible via phone or text, with Spanish-speaking counselors available, and online chat on their website (linked in the bullet-point) .

 You Might Also Like